 If you’re not sure why your child is having a reaction, and there’s a possibility the reaction could be caused by a food allergy, it’s best to consult your doctor.

 If you think your child has a food allergy or intolerance, your GP is the best place to start.
 Your GP might refer you to an allergist for further checks and tests.

 Tests for immediate-onset allergies include the following:

 Skin-prick test (SPT): the allergist will put a small amount of the possible allergy-causing substance on your child’s skin.
 Then the allergist will prick your child’s skin with a small toothpick-like device.
 A red lump might come up where the skin has been pricked.
-Your child’s allergist will talk you through the results of this test.

 Oral food challenge: your child will be given the possible allergy-causing food to eat in a safe, supervised setting.
 Medical and nursing staff will watch to see whether an allergic reaction occurs.
 This test carries a risk of causing a severe allergic reaction and should be conducted only by a specialist in a supervised setting.

 If your child has a delayed-onset food allergy, testing is more difficult.